British T-class submarine: Second World War

 As the Royal Navy's standard ocean patrol submarine, the T-class submarines were heavily engaged during World War II, from the North Sea to the Mediterranean, and finally the Far East.

-The nature of the British submarine campaign against Germany during the early stages of the war was very different from that of the German submarine campaigns in the Atlantic and the later American submarine campaign in the Pacific.
-Germany did not depend on heavy mercantile traffic the way Britain was dependent on overseas trade, and thus there were no unprotected convoys or mercantile traffic for the British submarines to ravage.
+British submarine campaign against Germany during the early stages of the war were very different from the German submarine campaigns in the Atlantic and the later American submarine campaign in the Pacific.
+Germany did not depend on heavy mercantile traffic in the way Britain was dependent on overseas trade, so there were no unprotected convoys or mercantile traffic for the British submarines to attack.
 Most German mercantile traffic was confined to the North Sea, which was heavily mined.
-Thus, British submarines were obliged to undertake long, often fruitless patrols in these confined, dangerous waters.
+Consequently, British submarines had to undertake long, often fruitless patrols in these confined, dangerous waters.